wmd23/conjugategradient/README.md

 - X (vector) contains the first coordinates in each estimation.
 - Y (vector) contains the second coordinates in each estimation.
 - Z (vector) contains the value of the function evaluation in each estimation.

+ ## Remarks:

+ - If error = 0, then a minimum was found